bioidiap/bob.extension/doc/extension.rst

 Function documentation
 ++++++++++++++++++++++

-To generate a properly aligned function documentation, you can use:
+To generate a properly aligned function documentation, you can use the :cpp:class:`bob::extension::FunctionDoc`:

 .. code-block:: c++